Homeowners and Bats

 If bats fly into the living spaces of your house, don’t panic.
 They do not want to be there.
 Open any outside windows and doors to the room where the bat is, and leave the room, closing any interior doors behind you and turning off the lights.
 They will soon find their way outdoors.

 If you have them trapped already, you can let them go outside.
-In the summer, let them go as soon as you can.
-In the winter, choose the warmest part of the day for this if you can.
+In the summer, let them go as soon as possible.
+In the winter, choose the warmest part of the day for release, if possible.

 Do not touch a bat with your bare hands.
 If you touch a bat, you may be exposed to rabies.
-Call your doctor and the Department of Health and Human Services at (603) 271-4496 right away.
+Call your doctor and the NH Department of Health and Human Services, Bureau of Infectious Disease Control, at (603) 271-4496 right away.
 See below for more information about bats and rabies.

 Bats like to roost in attics because they are hot, safe places to raise their young, called pups.
 Bats may have pups from mid-May to mid-August.
 The pups will begin to fly in July, but still need a safe place to roost for a few weeks.